visciang/mbs/docs/hermetic-execution-and-sandboxing.md

 The non-sandbox mode is the default and is tipically used during development.

-The sandbox mode is what should be used in CI or even during development to check that our build is hermetic and consistent.
+The sandbox mode is what should be used in CI or even during development to check that the build is hermetic and consistent.